ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agent_context.md

 ```

 !!! note
-    If you registered some agent, you should unregister it after.
+    If you subscribed some agent to sc-event, you should unsubscribe it from this sc-event after.
 Otherwise, when you will stop the sc-machine, warnings about it will be gotten.

 !!! warning
     You must provide valid subscription sc-elements.